Sir William Gladstone Bart., KG. M.A.

 On Wednesday 4th January 2017, Philip Oliver-Jones, aged 95, passed away.
 He was a pupil at Ruthin from 1932-40 and returned as a master and House Master at Ruthin after the Second World War.

-His funeral will be on 27th January at St Asaph Crematorium at 11.00 am
+His funeral was held on the 27th January at St Asaph Crematorium.

 On Wednesday 4th January 2017, John James Meakin passed away.
 John was a pupil at Ruthin from 1950-52.

-His funeral will be on Tuesday 24th January 2017 at St Peter’s Church, Lower Heswall, Wirral at 11.00 am
+His funeral was held on Tuesday 24th January 2017 at St Peter’s Church, Lower Heswall, Wirral.

 On Tuesday 20th December 2016, Jamie D. Kinnier, aged 41, passed away.
 Jamie was a pupil at Ruthin from 1985-93.

-His funeral will be held at Llanrhaedr Church near Denbigh on Friday 20th January 2017 at 1.30 pm
+His funeral was held at Llanrhaedr Church near Denbigh on Friday 20th January 2017.

 It is very sad to report the untimely death of Giles Machin on Saturday 17th December 2016.
 Giles was at Ruthin from 1959-64 and was in Bishop Wynne House.